November 07, 2018

 That said, a new study out of Iowa State University that endeavored to experiment ways to keep people motivated to workout as a harsh midwestern winter approaches.

-Researchers gathered 49 men and women who were healthy, but inactive, and had never meditated before and began by tracking their activity for one week.
+According to the Times, researchers gathered 49 men and women who were healthy, but inactive, and had never meditated before and began by tracking their activity for one week.
 Participants were then randomly assigned to start exercising, meditating or, for the control group, to continue with their inactive lives.
 This examination lasted for two months, September through early November.

-So, as you begin to feel your exercise motivation waning this season, you might want to pick up your meditation pillow or download a guided meditation app to your phone.
+And, as you begin to feel your exercise motivation waning this season, you might want to pick up your meditation pillow or download a guided meditation app to your phone.